 What this passage does not teach:

 This is a meme on the “creation order” argument.
-You are welcome to share it on social media if you want. (more…)
+You are welcome to share this on social media if you want. (more…)

 “As a child, I my father told me that bees make honey from flowers, but spiders make poison from those same flowers.
 We can do the same with how we handle the Bible.”